ant-design/ant-design/docs/react/getting-started.en-US.md

 Ant Design React supports all the modern browsers and IE9+.

-You need to provide [es5-shim](https://github.com/es-shims/es5-shim) 和 [es6-shim](https://github.com/paulmillr/es6-shim) and other polyfills for IE browsers.
+You need to provide [es5-shim](https://github.com/es-shims/es5-shim) and [es6-shim](https://github.com/paulmillr/es6-shim) and other polyfills for IE browsers.
 If you are using babel, we strongly recommend to use [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) and [babel-plugin-transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/).

 ```html
 <!DOCTYPE html>